ypaulsussman/learning-log/src/pages/blog/Revisiting Comp Thinking Notes.md

 * The first three-dozen or so `Notes` posts, however, lack that challenge to my future self:
     * these posts, I'd ported over by Markdownifying old gDrive notes.
     * Some are months or even years old.
-    * The creation of "_so what, now what?_" next-steps are what I'm aiming for these first "_Revisitation_" posts to produce.
+    * The creation of "_Next steps_" sections are what I'm aiming for these first "_Revisitation_" posts to produce.

 ## First Takeaway: Overlapping Taxonomies